Skip to main content

 What actually makes a membrane energy-efficient:

-• High solar reflectance - bounces sunlight away before it turns into heat
+• High solar reflectance: bounces sunlight away before it turns into heat

-• Lasting performance - stays reflective even after years of Dallas weather beating on it
+• Lasting performance: stays reflective even after years of Dallas weather beating on it

-• High emittance - releases absorbed heat quickly through thermal radiation
+• High emittance: releases absorbed heat quickly through thermal radiation

 Your membrane choice affects operating costs for the next two or three decades.
 Worth spending time to get it right.
 We help you pick systems that meet energy codes and actually fit your budget reality.